• Skip to main content

 • Recipes

-• ×
+×

 Home » Recipes » Cakes

-Jump to Recipe Print Recipe
+Jump to Recipe

-This cherry almond tea cake is a delicious buttery cake loaded with fresh or frozen cherries and a hint of orange zest!
+This cherry and almond tea cake is a delicious buttery cake loaded with fresh or frozen cherries and a hint of orange zest!

 cherry almond tea cake

-This tea cake is made with fresh seasonal cherries as a rich butter cake batter with a hint of orange.
+This tea cake is made with fresh sweet cherries as a rich butter cake batter with a hint of orange.
 It can be served warm or cold with chai, or with drizzles of lemon glaze with coffee!

 I ended up with more than 2 kg of fresh cherries so while we relished some of the sweet cherries as-is, some went into a large batch of eggless cherry muffins.
 I did freeze some and the rest went into testing this Tea Cake recipe that is based on my spongy cherry loaf cake.